Zabi82/flink-iceberg/README.md

 2) Checkout this repo.
 3) cd to the directory
 4) Download Hadoop 3.3.4 from https://hadoop.apache.org/release/3.3.4.html and keep the hadoop-3.3.4 directory inside this checked out directory (after un-tar)
+Verify the directory structure with the image below

 ![Verify the directory structure](images/directory-structure.png)